TravelByRocket/no-place-to-go/README.md

 - Working with an artist to quickly upload photos via FTP to a server that would ultimately be shown to the corresponding group after an in-app trigger.
 Utilizes `URLSession`.
 - Using a matrix of "passwords" for each night of the event to unlock the app and start each group in the appropriate pre-planned location.

-## "Password" Entry (Group Assignment)
+## Code Phrase Entry (Group Assignment)

-There were four car groups for each of six time slots per night, each of which (all 24 groups) had a unique code that would assign their starting location.
+There were four car groups and six time slots per night, each of which (all 24 groups) had a unique code that would assign their starting location within the app.

 ![Short sequence showing password entry animation](Documentation/ReadmeContent/enterpassword.gif)